Tencent’s Stock Touches Four-Year High as Second-Quarter Earnings Beat on AI-Driven Growth

 / SOURCE: Yicai

-Net profit widened 17 percent to CNY55.6 billion (USD7.7 billion) in the three months ended June 30, the Shenzhen-based firm said in its second-quarter earnings report released yesterday.
+Net profit jumped 17 percent to CNY55.6 billion (USD7.7 billion) in the three months ended June 30 from a year earlier, the Shenzhen-based company said in an earnings report released yesterday.
 Revenue climbed 15 percent to CNY184.5 billion (USD25.7 billion).
+That beat market expectations for CNY50.8 billion and CNY178.9 billion, respectively.

-Tencent’s gaming revenue from the Chinese market rose 17 percent to CNY40.4 billion in the second quarter from a year earlier, while that from overseas markets soared 35 percent to CNY18.8 billion.
+Tencent said AI helped it to create gaming content faster, make in-game characters feel more real, and run smarter marketing, resulting in more players and higher income.
+Gaming revenue from the Chinese market rose 17 percent to CNY40.4 billion, while that from overseas markets soared 35 percent to CNY18.8 billion.

-Tencent’s investment in AI also increased in the second quarter.
-The company’s capital expenditure soared 119 percent to CNY19.1 billion from a year earlier, up from a 91 percent growth in the first quarter.
+Investment in AI also increased in the second quarter.
+Tencent’s capital expenditure soared 119 percent year on year to CNY19.1 billion, up from a 91 percent increase in the first quarter.
 The money was mainly spent on AI-related infrastructure, such as chips and data centers.

 Editors: Dou Shicong, Futura Costaglione